Christmas Markets, Festivals and all the other amazing Christmas Events in the Netherlands for 2018!

 Royal Christmas Fair

 If you’re in The Hague then you’re in for a treat with the Royal Christmas Fair to add a touch of extra class to Christmas.
-From the 15th to the 24th of December the center of The Hague is transformed into a beautiful Christmas fair featuring a market, gorgeous decorations, cultural events and, of course, Santa.
-According to the Facebook page there will also be some kind of magical light show, and you can also find out more visiting info on the website.
+From the 14th to the 23rd of December the center of The Hague is transformed into a beautiful Christmas fair featuring a market, gorgeous decorations, cultural events and, of course, Santa.
+You can also find out more visiting info on the event’s website.

 The pretty city of Utrecht will also be transforming itself for Christmas, in the form of the Knüss Winter Festival.
 Utrecht’s city centre is bedecked with festive garb and there will be four Christmas markets, a skating rink to enjoy, street theatre and choirs.
 There are also going to be ‘living rooms’ which I think mean places to get cosy inside but you might need to see for yourself!
-Knüss will take place on the 16th and 17th December and you can read more about it here.
+Knüss will take place from the 14th to the 16th December and you can read more about it here.

 Christmas Events in the Netherlands – there’s even a Christmas Town!